JuliaFinance/BusinessDays.jl/README.md

 println("$(isholiday(cc, Date(2015,8,26)))")
 println("$(isholiday(cc, Date(2015,8,27)))")
 ```

-##Requirements
-This package was writen in pure Julia code.
-Although the code does not depend on packages outside Base, it requires Julia v0.4 *cutting-edge* version, due to the Dates module.

 ##But, why Julia?
 Julia is an alternative language to Matlab, R, Scilab, Python, and others, but without the *non-vectorizable code penalty*.
 In fact, the following two pieces of code run with almost the same performance.
 This is due to the JIT compiler built into the julia runtime.